2014 Winter Olympics: Medals

 Sochi's medal design was unveiled in May 2013.
 The design is intended to resemble Sochi's landscape, with a semi-translucent section containing a "patchwork quilt" of diamonds representing mountains; the diamonds themselves contain designs that reflect Russia's regions.
-Those who won gold medals on 15 February received special medals with fragments of the Chelyabinsk meteor, marking the one-year anniversary of the event where pieces of the cosmic body fell into the Chebarkul Lake in the Ural Mountains in central Russia.
+Those who won gold medals on 15 February received special medals with fragments of the Chelyabinsk meteor, marking the first anniversary of the event where pieces of the cosmic body fell into the Chebarkul Lake in the Ural Mountains in central Russia.

 Medal table

 The top ten listed NOCs by number of gold medals are listed below.
 The host nation, Russia, is highlighted.